outcassed/outcassed/README.md

 * Watch ASMR videos.
 [FredsVoice ASMR](https://www.youtube.com/channel/UC4YDVivhPsOEuyl1-WwLA-w) is my favorite.
 * Read graphic novels.
 I like cute and wholesome queer romance like Bloom, Mooncakes, Heartstopper...
 * Listen to music.
 * Make art.
-I'm ok at drawing, a sloppy guitar player, and the worst poet.
+I'm ok at drawing, a sloppy guitar player, and not a very good writer.